 In contrast to earlier representation and translation projects undertaken by us - e.g Mizar and HOL Light - the PVS logic is much more challenging due to its highly expressive language features, which defy formalization in current logical frameworks like LF.
 Therefore we make use of the extensibility of the OM-Doc/MMT system and implement several extensions of LF (LFX).
 In essence, we use the MMT system as a prototyping system for logical frameworks.
 Our experience with encoding the PVS logic is that critical features such as undecidable subtyping, record types, (co)inductive types and literals can naturally be expressed at this level.
-While our implementation certainly falls short of the maturity of established logical frameworks, it already proved very useful as a development tool.
-Most importantly, we use LFX to give shallow and therefore structure-preserving encodings of PVS features without having to forgo the advantages of logical frameworks.
+While LFX is less well-understood than established logical frameworks, it already proved very useful as a development tool.
+Most importantly, we use it to give shallow and therefore structure-preserving encodings of PVS features without having to forgo the advantages of logical frameworks.